NachoHotz/NachoHotz/README.md

     My main goal is to build apps and websites that can change the world for the better, and keep learing new tecnologies.
 </p>

-#### 🌱 I’m currently learning TypeScript and Mongodb
+#### 🌱 I’m currently learning Mongodb

 #### 🔭 I’m currently working on La Montañés e-commerce (Argentinian craft beer business)

 ## Current technologies that I work with

-HTML, CSS, Less, JavaScript, C, ReactJS, Redux, NodeJS, ExpressJS, SQL, PostgreSQL, Git
+HTML, CSS, JavaScript, TypeScript, C, C++, ReactJS, Redux, NodeJS, ExpressJS, SQL, PostgreSQL, Git.

 ## Current everyday tools